 The law is clear.
 I see no need to go past what the NIV Biblical Study Bible says, so I let the commentator summarize it:

-The Torah upholds the rights of captive woman by requiring the soldier to marry her before sex and not allowing him to rape her outside of marriage.
+The Torah upholds the rights of captive woman by requiring the soldier to marry her before sex and not allowing him to rape her before marriage (or any other time).